-Right then the sail was taking me back to Prainha.
-And I have to admit, I was very pleased about that.
+The sail was taking me back to Prainha that fourth afternoon.
+And I must admit, I was very pleased about that.
 Sometimes more is demanded than given, and this trip had been particularly demanding.
 By that point I just wanted it to be over.
-But then it happened—that little miracle—and the scales started to balance.
+But then it happened—a little miracle—and it was then that the scales started to balance.

-I was following the jangada out in front, slowly gaining on it, running with the waves that lapped over our transom, splashing my calves and feet.
-It was all quite mesmerizing: the low rumble of the ocean, our craft gently rolling, the sunlight playing on the water, a warm wind at my back — every sailor’s dream… I was staring straight ahead without a care in the world.
-But then suddenly, without warning, a wave came up from behind that raised the stern just as a gust bore down on the sail.
-The timing couldn’t have been better: a synergy of wind and water that lifted our jangada — 2,000 pounds of hardwood, fish, ice, stone, pots and pans and four grown men — and sent it rushing forward.
-All at once the world was changing.
+I was following the jangada in front, slowly gaining on it, running with the waves that lapped over our transom, splashing my calves and feet.
+It was all quite mesmerizing: the low rumble of the ocean, our craft gently rolling, the sunlight playing on the water, a warm wind at my back — every sailor’s dream.
+I was staring straight ahead without a care in the world.
+But then suddenly, without warning, a wave came up from behind that raised the stern just as a stronger gust of wind bore down on the sail.
+The timing couldn’t have been better: a synergy of energy that lifted our jangada — 2,000 pounds of hardwood, fish, ice, stone, pots and pans and four grown men — and sent it rushing forward.
+All at once the world had changed.

-Any surfer knows—how it feels to catch a wave.
-A millisecond of limbo, will you or won’t you.
-And in a flash you’re off, dropping down, shooting forward—time and space shifting all around you.
-You stand up and everything becomes sharper, clearer—the board below, the sky above, the wave—a translucent wall of water—wet glass—your fingers penetrating the wall, unzipping the glass.
-And you are standing on that board, so still, when everything else is flying.
-You’ve just been thrust into another dimension, a different paradigm, a higher energy state—the wave’s state.
-And you are there on that wave, one with the water.
+Any surfer knows how it feels to catch a wave.
+A millisecond of limbo, will you or won’t you, and in a flash you’re off, dropping down, shooting forward — time and space shifting all around you.
+You stand up and everything becomes sharper, clearer—the board below you, the sky above, the wave—a translucent wall of water—wet glass—your fingers penetrating the wall, unzipping the glass.
+And you are standing on that board, so still, when everything else is flying all around you.
+You’ve just been thrust into another dimension, a different paradigm, a higher energy state — the wave’s state.
+And you are there on that wave, you are one with the water.
 You are there and nowhere else.
+Right there — in that moment.
 Right there.
-In that moment.
-Right there.
-Right there… “ON THE LINE!”
+Right there — “ON THE LINE!”

 The devotional term is stoked, and a healthier religion is hard to find.

 You might say it was basic physics driving us down the face of that wave.
 You could simply call it gravity.
 But not if you had any feelings.
 Not after averaging a few measly knots for most of the day.
-And certainly not after sitting on a rock hard deck for two long days under a blazing sun—sitting on your salt-crusted, intestinally-challenged, neon-white keister.
-Because if you’d gone through all of that, and were then suddenly punched up to twelve knots on the face of a breaking wave, you too would have thought it a miracle.
+And certainly not after sitting on a rock hard deck under a blazing sun for two long days before that — sitting on your salt-crusted, intestinally-challenged, neon-white keister.
+Because had you suffered through the same and were then suddenly punched up to twelve knots on the face of a breaking wave, well, you too would have thought it a miracle.

 And it was a miracle, a beautiful miracle!
-Not only did my pumpkin turn into a carriage, the carriage sprouted wings and took off flying.
+Not only had my pumpkin turned into a carriage, the carriage had sprouted wings and took off flying.
 The deck started shaking under my feet, the hull vaulting this way and that.
-Pots and pans rattled in the hold while great plumes of water blew off the bow.
-The tiller came alive in my hand—pulsing, throbbing, humming with tension as we screamed down that wave.
-Clutching the tiller for dear life, I couldn’t believe what was happening.
+Pots and pans rattled in the hold while great plumes of water blew from the bow.
+The tiller came alive in my hand — pulsing, throbbing, humming with tension.
+Clutching that tiller for dear life, I could not believe what was happening.

 WE’RE SURFING—WE’RE SURFING, MY GOD!

 And then it was over as quick as it came.
 The wave charged past, leaving the jangada to wallow in the trough like a drunken sailor.
 But not for long.
-A pounding heartbeat later the sail snapped out, the hull lurched forward, and we were back on our feet before the next wave.
+A pounding heartbeat later the sail snapped out, the hull lurched forward, and we were off and running before the next wave.

-The adrenaline kicked in and I let out a whooping holler as if to wake the dead.
+Right about then the adrenaline peaked in my bloodstream and I let out a whooping holler, loud enough to wake the dead.
 And as soon as the cry was out of my mouth, I regretted it — too late…

 Ze was snoozing on deck at the time.
 Poor Ze.
-The very thing that made him such a good fisherman—his lightning fast nervous system—also made him extremely sensitive to any sudden stimulation.
-Even before my shout had dissipated, he was up on his feet, looking like the world was coming to an end.
+The very thing that made him such a good fisherman—a lightning fast nervous system—also made him extremely sensitive to any sudden stimulation.
+Even before my shout had dissipated, he was up on his feet, pivoting around like the world was coming to an end.

 “What’s wrong?” he hollered.

-He probably thought I was crazy, but all he did was shake his head and start laughing.
+He must hav thought I was crazy, but all he did was shake his head and start laughing.
 This didn’t make me feel any better because I knew what was coming up next.

 Right on cue the hatch flew open and Mamede’s head shot up.
 First he locked his puffy eyes on Ze, who was no longer laughing, and then he turned his stony gaze my way.
 Suffice it to say — Mamede was not smiling.

-João said something from below but I couldn’t make out.
+João said something from the hold but I couldn’t make out.

 Mamede looked down and asked, “What?”